synw/django-mqueue/README.md

 If you don't want any icons set it empty.

-Overide or extend it the same way as MQUEUE_EVENT_CLASSES

 #### Event Extra html

 You can add some extra html that will display after the event_class display: